OlleLindgren/pyrefact/README.md

 ### Pypy

-Pyrefact is tested on Pypy3.9, but is significantly slower than on CPython.
-Pyrefact is not tested on Pypy3.8, and did not work the last time I tried.
+Pyrefact is supported and tested on Pypy3.9.
+Pypy3.8 is not supported.
+Pyrefact is slightly faster on Pypy3.9 than on CPython3.9, but only for large repos as the JIT compile overhead is otherwise too large to make up.